letoram/cat9/README.md

     ...

-The reason for this structure is to allow lash to be reused for building CLI frontends to other tools and maintain a unified look and feel.
+The reason for this structure is to allow lash to be reused for building CLI frontends to other tools, maintain a unified look and feel and swap between them quickly at will.
 You can also modify/extend this to mimic the behaviour of other common shells.

+These also include a set of views.
+A view is a script that defines how to present the data within a job, and controls things like colour and formatting, optional elements like line numbers as well as wrapping behaviour.

-The ones included by default are as follows:
+The commands included in the default set are as follows:

 ### Input

 The input command is for controlling how parts of the UI responds to mouse or keyboard inputs.
 By default the keyboard is grabbed by the command-line.
-This grab can be toggled with CTRL+ESCAPE.
+This grab can be released with CTRL+ESCAPE.

-    input #jobid focus_toggle
+    input #jobid

 This will only trigger for jobs that have a working input sink, and retain current focus if it does not.